MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 <#
     This method is equivalent of the Test-TargetResource script function.
-It should return True or False, showing whether the resource is in a desired state.
+It should return True or False, showing whether the Resource is in a desired state.
 #>
 [bool] Test() {
     $test = Test-File -ensure $this.ensure -path $this.path -content $this.content